MaQi-math/maqi-math.github.io/_pages/Seminar.md

 Those who wish to receive e-mails for latest information of the seminar may subscribe to our mail-list by sending "Subscribe" to <grad_analysis-join@email.rutgers.edu> or you could contact Qi Ma at <qi.ma@rutgers.edu>.

+### 2024 Dec.02 , Speaker: Yuan Gao

+**Title：Infinitely many bubble solutions for the prescribed scalar curvature problem on $\mathbb{S}^N$**

+Abstract：The prescribed scalar curvature problem on $\mathbb{S}^n$  asks if one can find a conformally invariant metric such that the curvature becomes a fixed smooth function.
+In the case that the given function is positive, rotationally symmetric and has a local maximum point between the poles, one can construct infinitely many non-radial positive solutions to this problem by applying Lyapunov-Schmidt reduction arguments.
+The energy of these solutions can be made arbitrarily large.

 ### 2024 Nov.25 , Speaker: [Ryan McGowan](https://sites.google.com/view/ryanmcgowan/home)

 **Title: Regularity Theory of Energy Minimizing Maps between Riemannian Manifolds**